-PJM proposes to remove the RegA and RegD signals and replace them with a RegUp and RegDown signal.
-This would separate the regulation market into two products; one that only needs to respond when the regulation signal is above zero, and one that only needs to respond when the regulation signal is below zero.
+PJM proposes to separate the regulation market into two products: one that only needs to respond when the regulation signal is above zero (RegUp), and one that only needs to respond when the regulation signal is below zero (RegDown).
 This change would also allow units to clear both signals and operate the way they do currently.
-The MMU disagrees with the proposal to have separate up and down signals.
 PJM has not done any systematic testing of the proposal.
-PJM has not addressed how dual offers would be handled in the clearing engine, in light of the issues associated with dual offers in the current market design.
-PJM has also not addressed if coupled offers would be allowed (i.e. the unit must clear both RegUp and RegDown), and how they will be dealt with in the clearing process.
-PJM has also not demonstrated what problem this design change is intended to fix, what impact this design would have on reliability, or how this will affect the cost of regulation.
+PJM has not explained what problem this design change is intended to fix, or analyzed what impact this design would have on reliability, or how this will affect the cost of regulation.
+The MMU recommends a single product market with a single signal.